async-profiler/async-profiler/README.md

 than default 2048.
 Example: `./profiler.sh -j 30 8983`

-* `-b N` - sets the frame buffer size, in the number of Java method ids that should fit in the buffer.
-If you receive messages about an insufficient frame buffer size, increase this value from the default.
-Example: `./profiler.sh -b 5000000 8983`

 * `-t` - profile threads separately.
 Each stack trace will end with a frame that denotes a single thread.
 Example: `./profiler.sh -t 8983`